MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ome-version-comparison.md

 ### Instruction for AD RMS deprecation

-See [KB article 5001237]https://support.microsoft.com/help/5001237 to assess whether this impacts your organization.
-The article provides recommendation on migation options.
+See the topic [How to migrate AD RMS to Azure RMS in Exchange Online](https://support.microsoft.com/help/5001237) to assess whether this deprecation impacts your organization.
+The article provides recommendations on migration options.

 ## Side-by-side comparison of features and capabilities